StudentRND/Code-Evangelist-Manual/questions.md

 Many students subconsciously believe in the idea of a universal programming expert; that, after working in the industry for some number of years, you become an endless repository of knowledge.
 They probably think you're one of those people.

-Beginner programmers tend to be the most affected by this because they have basic questions, “how do I add files in Git?”, which people who’ve been programming for more than a month have dealt with hundreds of times.
+Beginner programmers tend to be the most affected by this because they have basic questions, like “how do I add files in Git?”, which people who’ve been programming for more than a month have dealt with hundreds of times.
 Most programmers know Git, but even the best of us struggle with Linux kernel development.